mg-04/mg-04.github.io/_articles/vlsi/adder.md

 - MUX-based `SUB` select
 - Use an odd number of fingers for better diffusion sharing
 - You don't have to put body vias everywhere
 - An organized M3 power grid and M4 segments

-and a lot of more...
+{: .notice--warning}

-**Shifter**
+> **Shifter**
 - Since we are buffering all I/O, we can do the MUX with NMOS only
 - Shift wires on M3, not M1 (that will save a lot of space between the stages)
+and a lot of more...
+{: .notice--warning}

+---

 # Design

-A ripple carry adder has two parts, carry and sum.
+A ripple carry adder/subtracter has 3 parts:
+- Subtraction inversion
+- Carry generation
+- Sum generation
 The CMOS implementation is pretty standard, and you can find plenty of resources

 ## Sizing
-Textbook pp. 432 discusses the sizing
+Textbook page 432 discusses the sizing

 ![](/images/vlsi/Adder/sizing.png)

-The minimum width of our technology is 150 um
+The minimum width of our technology is 150 nm
 - Below that, the MOSFETs will turn into a **dogbone** shape, which actually takes more space!
 We used the following sizing
-- Critical path: 300 um * 4 / 150 um * 4
+- Critical path: 300 nm * 4 / 150 nm * 4
 - Non-critical path: 300 um / 150 um
-    - It's a better idea to size the PMOS to 150 as well :( We went lazy, but it doesn't matter
+    - It's a better idea to size the PMOS to 150 as well :( We went lazy, but it's fine

+---

 # Schematic
-Below is our carry schematic.  you want to use the textbook sizing, change the non-critical path NMOS to 150.
+Below is our carry schematic.
+If you want to use the textbook sizing, change the non-critical path NMOS to 150 nm.

 ![](/images/vlsi/Adder/schem.png)

 A few notes:
-- Use multiple fingers so every transistor has the same width
+- Use multiple fingers so every transistor **equal width**
-- Set up one P/NMOS with the *right parameters*, the **duplicate** them over
+- SIet up one P/NMOS with the *parameters*, then **duplicate** them over
-- Connect all PMOS bodies to VDD, NMOS bodies to GND.
+- Connect all PMOS bodies to VDD!, NMOS bodies to GND!.
 No exception
 - Label the nets and explicitly add the IO pins
-- I recommend using capital letters for net names, and global VDD/GND
+- I recommend using capital letters for net names, and global VDD!/GND!

+> I will refer to the device numbers Mx in the layout section.
+They will differ in your schematic {: .notice--info}

 ## Stick Diagram
 You should make a stick diagram of your adder layout.
-[This](https://www.eecs.umich.edu/courses/eecs427/w07/lecture8.pdf) article from UMich discusses one way of layout and diffusion sharing with *one finger*.
-Adapt it for your design.
+This [UMich note](https://www.eecs.umich.edu/courses/eecs427/w07/lecture8.pdf) shows diffusion sharing with *single fingers*.
+Adapt it to your design.

-Alternatively, you can also not plan and do "vibe layout", not a bad choice either!
+Alternatively, you can also not plan and do **"vibe layout"**, sometimes not bad

 ![](/images/vlsi/Adder/adder_stick.png)